17 Writing the Introductory Paragraph

 “Burger” by wildgica under license CC BY-NC-ND 3.0.

 The top and bottom bun are both made of bread; they contain the same ingredients (or information) but look a little bit different.
-The “meat” of your argument is in the supporting body paragraphs.
+The “meat” of your burger is cited information in the supporting body paragraphs.
+This chapter focuses on the top bun: the introductory paragraph.

 Structure of the Introductory Paragraph